Spoiler alert: This article is not intended for people who are still children in their hearts.

-As some of you may know, its been nearly ten years that I have been consulting Santa Claus in marketing matters.
+It’s been nearly fifteen years since I started consulting Santa Claus in marketing matters.
 It all began with a chance meeting in a sauna in Helsinki in 2008.
-Since then I have had the privilege to redefine his brand in order to standout from the streetwise generic Santa, rework his social media presence, a takeover attempt on Easter (which failed because the Bunny could not keep still).
+Since then, I have had the privilege of redefining his brand to stand out from the streetwise generic Santa, reworking his social media presence, making a takeover attempt on Easter (which failed because the Bunny could not keep still) and many other projects.

-As most customers, Santa calls me when things are going sour.
-I wasn’t particularly surprised then to get a call from Santa late October.
+Like most customers, Santa tends to call when things are going sour.
+So, I wasn’t particularly surprised to get a call from Santa this late November.

-“Hey Santa, great to hear from you.”
-I replied.
+“Hey, Santa, great to hear from you,” I replied.
 “I was just thinking about you the other day.
 What’s up?”
-Just a side note, if you ever do get the privilege to meet Santa, I suggest that you be less colloquial.
-He is quite procedural.
+If you ever get the privilege to meet Santa, you should be less colloquial.
+He can be quite procedural.